Self-worth & people-pleasing · Nervous-system work

 Write to me for a free 30-minute intro call.
 We will clarify what your self-worth is currently tied to and what form of support fits you.

-Psychological counselling and coaching, not medical treatment under the German Heilpraktikergesetz.
+Psychological counselling and support, not psychotherapy within the meaning of the German Psychotherapeutengesetz and not medical treatment.
 Not a substitute for medical or psychotherapeutic care.
+No diagnoses, no promises of healing.